Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 	You can also set this option for every card individually, for example "-etha 0,1,0".

 -asm	(AMD cards only) enables assembler GPU kernels.
 In this mode some tuning is required even in ETH-only mode, use "-dcri" option or or "+/-" keys in runtime to set best speed.
-	Currently ETH-LBRY mode is not supported in assembler.
 	Specify "-asm 0" to disable this option.
 You can also specify values for every card, for example "-asm 0,1,0".
 Default value is "1".
 	If ASM mode is enabled, miner must show "GPU #x: algorithm ASM" at startup.
 	Check "FINE-TUNING" section below for additional notes.
-	NEW: added alternative assembler kernels for Tonga and Polaris cards for ETH-only mode.
+	NEW: added alternative assembler kernels for Tahiti, Tonga, Ellesmere, Baffin cards for ETH-only mode.
 Use them if you get best speed at "-dcri 1" (i.e. you cannot find speed peak), use "-asm 2" option to enable this mode.

 -ethi	Ethereum intensity.
 Default value is 8, you can decrease this value if you don't want Windows to freeze or if you have problems with stability.
 The most low GPU load is "-ethi 0".
 	Also "-ethi" now can set intensity for every card individually, for example "-ethi 1,8,6".